Celcom: Xpax #NoKelentong

 On 19 December 2016, Celcom revamped its prepaid plan with the more simplified XPAX #NoKelentong.
 It removes data restrictions on application usage, 4G only weekend data and off-peak only data.

 Celcom Home Wireless

 On 15 March 2018, Celcom launched postpaid home wireless broadband.

 Yoodo

 On 29 January 2018, Celcom launched Yoodo, a brand marketed as a hybrid of conventional prepaid mobile plans.

 Yoodo offered a fully customizable mobile service, where users can customize their own plans according to their own needs across internet data, calls, SMS and optional add-ons during its operations.

 On 30 August 2024, the Yoodo brand was discontinued due to the CelcomDigi merger undertaking committed to the Malaysian Communications and Multimedia Commission (MCMC).

 However, users were still able to continue using Yoodo services with CelcomDigi.

 Spark

-On 28 October 2025, Spark was launched as an eSIM-only, app-powered experience, digital-first mobile experience built around customer freedom and their ever-evolving digital lifestyle.
-Users can sign up, activate, downgrade, upgrade, and cancel mobile subscriptions anytime, all from a single app with no contracts and total flexibility.
+On 28 October 2025, Spark was launched as an eSIM-only, app.

 Previous Yoodo users can continue their plans by updating the existing mobile application to Spark, and user accounts including balances, credits, and points are migrated automatically.